Biography of Archaeologist Howard Carter

 The Beginnings of a Famous Archaeologist

-Howard Carter, the famous archaeologist who discovered King Tut's tomb, had little formal education due to being the youngest of eight children.
+Howard Carter, the famous archaeologist who discovered King Tut's tomb, had little formal education.
 His principal study was that of art, since his father was an artist and illustrator.
-He was born in Kensington, London on March 9, 1874, although he grew up in Swaffam, which was north of Norfolk, England.
+He was born in Kensington, London on March 9, 1874,and the youngest of eight children.
+Although he grew up in Swaffam, which was north of Norfolk, England.

 He proved to be hardworking and faithful to his work.
 This led him into 31 years of digging and discovering before he found many treasures including one of the most valuable treasures ever uncovered - King Tut's tomb.

 Howard Carter worked on his first project at the age of 17 in Bani Hassan, which was the grave site of the Sovereign Princes of Middle Egypt during 2000 B.C.
 He was not the head archaeologist, and was responsible for recording and copying the drawings on the walls of the tomb.
 This was a good task for him, due to his studies in art.
 His passion for archeology grew through this project.
 While working as a tracer, he would work all day long, only stopping to sleep inside the tomb itself.

 He went on to work for Flinders Petrie, who did not have confidence in Carter's ability as an excavator.
 Petrie was a well-respected archaeologist; therefore, his opinion would have meant quite a bit to Carter.
 Instead of being discouraged by this opinion, Carter proved him wrong.
 Carter found many important finds in El-Amama where they were digging.
 Although he continued to sketch many of the more unusual artifacts found there, Petrie began training him to be an archaeologist as well.